Free Evaluation | Available 24/7

 If you only seek compensation for property damage, your case may be pretty straightforward.
 If you find that the insurer is giving you trouble about repair quotes for your vehicle, or they don’t want to total your vehicle, it might be a good idea to have an attorney on your side who can negotiate with the insurance company and make sure you are getting fair compensation.

 However, if you were injured in the accident, things get much more complicated.
 You will likely be dealing with mounting medical bills, lost wages, and pain and suffering.
 The insurance company will want to minimize their payout, so they may try to lowball you or say that your injuries are not as bad as you claim.
-This is where an experienced car accident attorney can be invaluable in making sure you get the compensation you need and deserve.
+This is where an can be invaluable in making sure you get the compensation you need and deserve.